 At Houghton Conquest Lower School, we recognise the importance of high quality ongoing professional development for all staff to ensure the quality of teaching and provision for pupils with SEND remain high.
 We identify training needs for SEND through the process of Performance Development and also staff audit of training needs and then respond to these needs at both a whole staff and individual level.
 Any member of staff who joins us has a thorough induction which includes meeting the SENDCO who explains the systems in place within school to support children with SEND.
-The SENDCO maintains professional networks with colleagues from other schools and attends Professional Study Group sessions within the Local authority to keep informed about local updates.
-The SENDCO joins a SENDCO group for the local cluster of schools (WHAM pyramid).
-The SENDCO has a Master's level National Award for SEN co-ordination and is fully qualified and accredited.
-The SENDCO is also a member of NASEN and ensures current knowledge about national issues related to SEND are discussed at Governor and staff meetings.
+The SENDCO is fully qualified and accredited and maintains professional networks with colleagues from other schools and attends Professional Study Group sessions within the Local authority to keep informed about local updates.